intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/qwen2/README.md

 -------------------- Prompt --------------------
 What is AI?
 -------------------- Output --------------------
-Artificial Intelligence (AI) refers to the simulation of human intelligence in machines that are programmed to think and work like humans.
-This includes the ability to learn from
+AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines that are programmed to think and learn like humans do.
+This includes various techniques and
 ```